 Causes of Back Pain

 There are many potential sources of back pain.
 It’s important to note that back pain is not a medical condition on its own.
-Rather, back pain is usually considered a symptom of a medical problem.
+Rather, it is usually considered a symptom of a medical problem.
 Some of these include:

 - Mechanical Problems – These relate to spine movement and condition.
 Mechanical problems are the most common causes of back pain.